NITCbase/nitcbase.github.io/docs/Design/B+ Tree Layer.md

         /*iterate through all the entries of parBlk and copy them to the array internalEntries.
-         Also insert an InternalEntry entry with attrVal as newAttrVal, lChild as leftBlkNum, and rChild as newRightBlkNum at an appropriate position in the internalEntries array.
+         Also insert an InternalEntry entry with attrVal as newAttrVal, lChild as leftBlkNum, and rChild as newRightBlkNum at an appropriate position in the internalEntries array maintaining the ascending order.
          Update the lChild of the internalEntry at the next position in the internalEntries array to rightBlkNum*/